 National Business Valuation Services, Inc. offers a wide range of business valuation services for a variety of purposes nationwide.
 The following is an overview of the services offered:

 Buy-Sell Transactions help define the value for buying and selling of a business or professional practice.
 They are beneficial in establishing value for a partial sale or purchase of an ownership interest.
-Our valuations describe, when requested, the anticipated transaction deal terms (e.g. normal down payment, seller financing, contingent earn-outs, and justified bank financing in the current marketplace).
-We are one of the few valuation firms who have the transaction experience and national network to provide this market-based, timely information.
+Our valuations describe, when requested, the anticipated transaction deal terms (e.g. normal down payment, seller financing, contingent earn-outs, justified bank financing, and Justification of Purchases (JOP) in the current marketplace) that have the transaction experience and national network to provide this market-based, timely information.
+We are one of the few valuation firms whose principal has actually sold/brokered businesses, i.e., who has had real-world transaction experiences, and who has a national network of business brokers to provide real-time, market-based due diligence.

 We develop and support the appropriate level of discount metrics to help minimize or eliminate problems with the Internal Revenue Service.
 NBVS complies with the Pension Protection Act of 2006 which imposed new requirements on individuals who provide appraisals for income tax (charitable donations) or transfer tax (estate or gift) purposes.
 Appraisers must: have earned an appraisal designation from a recognized appraisal organization such as the American Society of Appraisers or the American Institute of CPA’s and 2) regularly perform and receive payment for appraisals; and 3) demonstrate verifiable education and experience in valuing the type of property appraised.